 This is the address used to publicly receive bitcoins.

-This how the Bitcoin public address looks (it always starts with 1):
+This how the Bitcoin public address looks like:

 This address is always seen and broadcasted for receiving bitcoins.
 Users can make as many public addresses as they want to receive bitcoins.